angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 The plotly.js packages with the `-dist` suffix contain a ready-to-use plotly.js distributed bundle.
 It is not minified, but we don't want it to be minified here.
 Instead, we will minify the code from plotly.js along with the other code in the productive build of Angular (`ng build --prod`).
-It's generally not a good idea to minify something twice!

 Ok.
 Let's start.